British Museum

 Main Hall

-The main hall of the museum is the largest covered area in Europe, built in 2000 and is the center of the museum.
-A glass and steel roof covers the central reading room.
-In this room, you can see a 1st century Roman equestrian statue, a Moai from Easter Island, and a 12-meter Kaiung totem pole made by the Haida people of British Columbia, Canada.
+The main hall of the museum is the largest covered square in Europe, built in 2000, and is the center of the museum.
+A glass-and-steel roof covers the central reading room.
+In this hall, you can see a Roman equestrian statue from the 1st century, Moai from Easter Island and a 12-meter Kaiung totem pole made by the Haida people in British Columbia, Canada.

 Controversial exhibits

 One of the most interesting facts about the British Museum is that its collection consists of rare artifacts from around the world.
-Many of these countries want their artifacts back and have demanded their return.
-However, the British Museum has categorically stated that it will not be returning any items.
+Many of these countries want to return their artifacts and demanded their return.
+However, the British Museum has categorically stated that it will not return any items.
 The museum only gives out its exhibits for temporary use, sometimes even to the countries from which they came.

 British Museum British Museum British Museum British Museum British Museum British Museum